pi-this/MemoryMaster/README.md

 <br>
 > Can you beat the Master?
 _________________________________
-| ### Game Description:
-|
-|
+## Game Description

-| The Memory Master is an exciting game that assigns different sounds to keyboard letters.
+The Memory Master is an exciting game that assigns different sounds to keyboard letters.
 During the game, if a sound is played, the player must input the corresponding key.
-But that's not | all!
+But that's not all!
 The player must also remember the sequence of sounds played, making it a more advanced and enjoyable version of the classic game, Simon Says.

 ### Game Modes: